rtoal/ple/docs/reinforcement/js.md

 1. `a.push()` mutates `a`.
 How do you do a non-mutating push?

 1. What does `unshift` do?
 Does it mutate or not?
 What does it return?

+1. Give an expression that makes an array of length 100 in which each array item is `false`.

 1. What is the difference between value types and reference types?